How to Create a Science Brochure Template in InDesign

 Then you’re ready to click Export and create your press-ready brochure file.

-Conclusion: Your Finished Science Brochure Template
+Your Science Brochure Template in InDesign Is Completely Ready

 Why not try mixing up the fonts and color swatches for a fresh look?